ageitgey/face_recognition/README.md

 face_landmarks_list = face_recognition.face_landmarks(image)
 ```

-Finding facial features is super useful for lots of important stuff.
-But you can also use for really stupid stuff
+Finding facial features is useful in many professional scenarios and use cases, but you can also use it for stupid stuff
 like applying [digital make-up](https://github.com/ageitgey/face_recognition/blob/master/examples/digital_makeup.py) (think 'Meitu'):

 ![](https://cloud.githubusercontent.com/assets/896692/23625283/80638760-025d-11e7-80a2-1d2779f7ccab.png)

-#### Identify faces in pictures
+#### Identify Faces in Pictures

-Recognize who appears in each photo.
+Recognize who appears in each photo by comparing to a library of known faces.

 ![](https://cloud.githubusercontent.com/assets/896692/23625229/45e049b6-025d-11e7-89cc-8a71cf89e713.png)